intMeric/pii-extractor/README.md

 # PII Extractor

 A comprehensive Go-based library for extracting and identifying Personally Identifiable Information (PII) from text data.
-This tool provides high-accuracy detection across multiple countries and languages, with intelligent deduplication and optional LLM validation.
+This tool provides high-accuracy detection across **10 countries and languages**, with intelligent deduplication and optional LLM validation.

+> **🆕 NEW in v0.0.3**: Extended language support with **Germany, China, India, Arabic countries, and Russia** - now supporting Unicode text extraction with international characters!

 ## 🚀 Features